AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Methods

-In the \emph{early fusion} and \emph{late fusion} variants of AnySleep (Section~\ref{ssec:fusion_placement}), the attention modules were extended with a channel encoder and moved before the first encoder block or after the last decoder block, respectively (Figure~\ref{fig:architecture}a,b).
-The channel encoder serves as an additional channel-wise feature extractor and consists of two convolutional layers (32 filters, kernel sizes 64 and 9, strides 32 and 1, respectively) with an ELU activation and batch normalization between them.
+In the early and late fusion variants of AnySleep (Section~\ref{ssec:fusion_placement}), the attention modules were replaced with a single attention module positioned either before the first encoder block or after the last decoder block, respectively (Figure~\ref{fig:architecture}a,b).
+Additionally, these modules were extended with a channel encoder that serves as an additional channel-wise feature extractor.
+The feature extractor consists of two convolutional layers (32 filters, kernel sizes 64 and 9, strides 32 and 1, respectively) with an ELU activation and batch normalization between them.
 For the early fusion architecture, we implemented a \emph{multi-head attention} mechanism~\cite{Vaswani2017,Guillot2021} with four parallel channel-attention modules, yielding $C_{\text{virtual}}=4$ fused feature maps (``virtual channels''), $m_{\text{fused}}\in \mathbb{R}^{C_{\text{virtual}}\times F\times T}$.
 This increases the number of input channels of the first encoder block from 1 to 4.
 In contrast, the baseline AnySleep model and the late fusion variant use single-head attention, as preliminary experiments did not show consistent benefits of multi-head fusion in this setting.